Skip to content

 General IT Article background

 Organization-linked is more straightforward, requiring ABM, ASM, or ABE.
 It allows an MDM solution to control Activation Lock through server-side interactions.
-The former, user-linked, needs a personal Apple ID and the Find My feature, which enables the user to lock a device to their Apple ID.
+The former, user-linked, needs a personal Apple ID and the Find My feature, which enables the user to lock a device with their Apple ID.

 How to disable Activation Lock with Apple Support